 It doesn’t matter how big your business is.
 The benefits apply to one-man bands, business partnerships, and large business corporations.
 The purpose of your business also makes no difference.
 The following benefits apply across the board.

 It’s very likely that getting the work done involves a number of repeatable processes.
 Many of them you won’t actually think about and you’ll be relying on guesswork or memory in order to perform them.
-With this mindset, your business is not going to improve because you’re not sure about the processes taking place, the steps in each process, the role your employees play in the process cycle and how the process impacts on the bottom line.
+With this mindset, your business is not going to improve because you’re not sure about the processes taking place, the steps in each process, the role your employees play in the process cycle and how the process impacts the bottom line.

 Process documentation provides an overview of the process, allowing you to work out new tactics and strategies, thereby increasing efficiency.